 The Alabama legal system understands that times change.
 An agreement or court order for a divorce may not work forever.
 It may require modifications.
 This is why you can modify many aspects of an order or parenting plan, known as a Petition to Modify.

 If you need to change your spousal or child support order, parenting plan, or other aspects of your divorce, an Athens divorce modification lawyer on our team can help.
-At Charlotte Christian Law, our team of highly skilled divorce attorneys in Athens, AL offers a confidential, no-obligation evaluation where we can discuss your options.
+At The Law Offices of Charlotte Christian and Associates, our team of highly skilled divorce attorneys in Athens, AL offers a confidential, no-obligation evaluation where we can discuss your options.
 We want to make your divorce arrangements work for you.

 We Offer Case Evaluations to Potential Claimants in Alabama